nissejokke/map-transform/README.md

-# Json transform stream complex json
+# Custom stream-json transform

-(Work in progress)
+Custom transform filter that can transform different objects in a json.

 1. Reads data.json as a read stream
 2. stream-json parses json into stream of tokens